-6.6 With respect to the claims of a violation of article 14, paragraph 2, because of an alleged violation of the presumption of innocence, paragraph 3 (g), as the author claims to have been pressured to testify against himself, and his further claims that, the author was not tried without undue delay, and that a witness to the incident was not summoned to the detention hearing, the Committee finds that the author has failed to substantiate these claims for purposes of admissibility.
+6.5 With respect to the claims of a violation of article 14, paragraph 2, because of an alleged violation of the presumption of innocence, paragraph 3 (g), as the author claims to have been pressured to testify against himself, and his further claims that, the author was not tried without undue delay, and that a witness to the incident was not summoned to the detention hearing, the Committee finds that the author has failed to substantiate these claims for purposes of admissibility.
 These claims are therefore inadmissible under article 2 of the Optional Protocol. (see paras.
 3.3 and 5.6)

-6.7 Similarly, on the issue of a violation of the Covenant as, due to his detention, he suffered a loss of reputation, both personally and professionally, the Committee is of the view that the author has failed to substantiate this claim for the purposes of admissibility. - The Committee therefore findsthis claim inadmissible under article 2 of the Optional Protocol. (see para.
-3.5 and)
+6.6 Similarly, on the issue of a violation of the Covenant as, due to his detention, he suffered a loss of reputation, both personally and professionally, the Committee is of the view that in this respect the author has failed to substantiate a claim of a violation of the Covenant for the purposes of admissibility.
+The Committee is also of the view that the author’s claim of ill-treatment by the police, which raises an issue under article 7 of the Covenant, is similarly unsubstantiated.
+The Committee therefore finds these claims inadmissible under article 2 of the Optional Protocol. (see paras.
+3.5 and 3.1)

-6.8 The Committee notes that the State party has raised no objections to the admissibility of the author’s claims under article 9, of the Covenant concerning his arrest and detention and the failure to provide him with legal representation.
+6.7 The Committee notes that the State party has raised no objections to the admissibility of the author’s claims under article 9, of the Covenant concerning his arrest and detention and the failure to provide him with legal representation despite his requests.
+The latter claim also raises an issue under article 14, paragraph 3 (d) of the Covenant.
 Accordingly, the Committee declares these parts of the communication admissible. (see para.
 3.1)

-6.8

-6.9 On the basis of the above, the Committee finds that the parts of the communication relating to the author’s arrest and detention and the failure to provide him with legal representation are admissible.
+6.8 On the basis of the above, the Committee finds that the parts of the communication relating to the author’s arrest and detention and the failure to provide him with legal representation are admissible.